NorESMhub/NorCPM/README.md

 Assimilation settings

     ASSIMROOT         : Location of assimilation code
-    NTASKS_DA         : total number of mpi-tasks available for assimilation NTASKS_ENKF       : number of mpi-tasks used for EnKF OCNGRIDFILE       : path to ocean grid file
+    MEAN_MOD_DIR      : Location where model climatologies are stored (for anomaly DA) NTASKS_DA         : total number of mpi-tasks available for assimilation NTASKS_ENKF       : number of mpi-tasks used for EnKF OCNGRIDFILE       : path to ocean grid file